 #5 Writing Helps You Remember

-If none of my arguments so far have convinced you that it’s worth taking the time to learn to write characters, then perhaps this last one will.
+If none of my arguments so far have convinced you that it’s worth taking the time to learn handwriting in Chinese, then perhaps this last one will.

 Chinese characters are not simply a collection of random ideograms.
 And there is a logic behind the system.